icaroslabs/failblog/README.md

 failblog
 ========
-Simple blog written in Java with JSF2.
+Simple blog written in Java with JSF2, Primefaces, and MySQL.

-All thanks to www.mkyong.com